 - Submit your business to these citation sites and monitor the process.

 4. Include your brand name in marketplaces

-Although not an exact link building tactic, this method is critical if you sell on Amazon, Etsy, or eBay.
-I can’t stress enough how many people use eBay store names different from their domain names.
+Although not an exact link-building tactic, this method is critical if you sell on Amazon, Etsy, or eBay.
+I can’t stress enough how many people use eBay store names differently from their domain names.
 Don’t do it!

 The importance of brand search on Google is increasing, and it’s one of those authority factors that will play a more significant part in search engine ranking every day.
 Think about UX factors here.
 The more people search your brand on the SERP page, the better your search engine rankings.